 - Roll an 8-inch square of orange cardstock into a narrow cone.
 Glue on the eyes, nose, and mouth.

 - Hang on a door (out of the elements) using a command strip.
 You can use a sealer so that it can be outside, but it’s probably best if this project is indoor only!

 Visit FamilyFun for more awesome winter crafts for kids like this one.

-For another good winter craft, try these easy LEGO snow globes for kids:
+For another good winter craft, check out these other ideas: